call

 • Prepare the chicken marinade by whisking together ginger, garlic, soy sauce, black pepper, and salt in a large bowl.
 Add chicken breasts, ensuring they're well-coated, then cover with plastic wrap and refrigerate for at least 30 minutes, preferably overnight for maximum flavor.

 • Create the cornstarch crumble by adding cornstarch to a shallow bowl.
-Gradually mix in 1 tbsp. of water at a time until crumbles form, repeating this step around 8 times until half the cornstarch is transformed.
+Gradually, mix in 1 tbsp. of water at a time until crumbles form, repeating this step around 8 times until half the cornstarch is transformed.

 • Heat 4 cups of oil to 350°F. For the first-fry, gently submerge 4 to 5 chicken pieces at a time, ensuring not to overcrowd the pot.
 Fry for 2-3 minutes until lightly golden, adjusting heat if necessary.
-Transfer fried chicken to a wire rack and repeat with remaining pieces, cleaning oil between batches.
+Transfer the fried chicken to a wire rack and repeat with the remaining pieces, cleaning oil between batches.

 FOR THE GARLIC LEMON MAYO DIP